Legal Administrative Assistant Salary

 Popular Skills for Legal Administrative Assistant

-Survey participants wield an impressively varied skill set on the job.
-Most notably, facility with Litigation Case Management, Billing, and Document Preparation are correlated to pay that is significantly above average, leading to increases of 28 percent, 9 percent, and 4 percent, respectively.
+Survey respondents exploit a significant toolbox of skills in their work.
+Most notably, facility with Litigation Case Management and Billing are correlated to pay that is significantly above average, leading to increases of 25 percent and 6 percent, respectively.
 Those listing Client Interaction as a skill should be prepared for drastically lower pay.
 Microsoft Word and Filing also typically command lower compensation.
-The majority of those who know Document Preparation also know Typing, Filing Court Documents, and Scheduling.
+Most people skilled in Document Preparation are similarly competent in Typing, Filing Court Documents, and Scheduling.

 Pay by Experience Level for Legal Administrative Assistant